 Western Norway is unique with its maritime expertise and technology advantages; and furthermore, it is in the area where the famous Cuvier's beaked whale was found stranded off on the island of Sotra, western Norway four years ago.
 It had over 40 plastic items in its stomach.
 The death of the whale became a symbol of the plastic crisis.
 It is estimated that an overwhelming 8 million tonnes of plastic still end up in the world’s ocean every year.

 Conscious Businesses Accelerating Green Growth

 Photo: Vestre's Coast bench made of Ogoori marine plastic.

-Ogoori is on the mission to influence as many businesses to become more circular and regenerating the planet through their business.
+Ogoori is on the mission to influence as many businesses to become more circular through their business.
 Norway’s recent poor performance on circularity rate is at 2.4%, below the global average at 8.6%.
 The finding is from the Circularity Report Norway 2020 published by The Circularity Gap Reporting Initiative, an initiative by Circle Economy.

 Norway has a long way to go to reach a circular society.
 However, conscious businesses are taking the initiative to accelerate green growth.
 Vestre has just launched the world’s first bench, Coast, made from Ogoori ownerless marine plastic collected by our beach cleanup partners.